George Otto Noville: Transatlantic flight

 In 1927, in a trimotor Fokker C-2 monoplane, named America he flew with Richard E. Byrd, Bernt Balchen, and Bert Acosta on their record-setting transatlantic flight.

 In 1927, Byrd decided to partner with Floyd Bennett (his co-pilot on the North Pole flight), and attempt to win the Orteig Prize which offered a $25,000 reward for the first non-stop flight from New York City to Paris.
 The plane chosen for this flight was a Fokker C-2 monoplane named America.
 George O. Noville was selected as the flight and fuel engineer.
 On April 20, 1927, during a test flight in Hasbrouck Heights, New Jersey, the plane somersaulted when landing, breaking Byrd's arm and knocking him unconscious.
 The crash also injured Bennett and Noville required surgery for internal injuries.
 A fourth person on America, aircraft designer Anthony Fokker, was not injured.

 Fokker later told Bennett that he should have refused to conduct the test flight with Byrd, Bennett, and Noville on board because there was no load in the rear of the plane.
 As a result, the plane was nose-heavy.

 While Byrd and his crew regrouped from the accident, Charles Lindbergh won the Orteig Prize when he landed in Paris on May 21, 1927.
 According to The Big Aviation Book for Boys by Richard E. Byrd, Noville was one of the group who gathered to wish Lindbergh godspeed right before his historic flight.

 After several delays, Byrd's America took off for Paris on June 29, 1927, with Noville and two relief pilots, Bert Acosta and Bernt Balchen.
 The weather was terrible during the flight.
 Rain and strong winds made navigating near impossible.
 When America reached Paris after 40 hours, a heavy fog prevented it from landing.
 Byrd and his crew flew around Paris for about six hours waiting for the fog to lift.
-When it failed to do so, they flew west and landed in the ocean off of Ver-sur-Mar (later known as Omaha Beach in Normandy) without fatalities on July 1, 1927.
+When it failed to do so, they flew west and ditched themselves in the ocean near the beach of Ver-sur-Mer (later known as the Gold Beach sector of D-Day, in Normandy) without fatalities on July 1, 1927.
 Byrd, Acosta, Balchen and Noville ended up entering France in a rubber life raft as America sank after landing on the water.